 Take regular batches or showers to wash away sweat and odor-causing bacteria.
 Be sure to use anti-bacterial soap as these are designed to eliminate odor-causing bacteria.

-Take time to properly wash areas of the body that are likely to sweat such as underarms and feet.
+Take time to properly wash areas of the body that are likely to sweat such as the underarms and feet.
 Finish by properly drying yourself to prevent bacteria from developing on your skin.

 2. Use Antiperspirants or Deodorants

 Once you’re clean and dry, use an antiperspirant or deodorant on your underarms.
 Those products are designed to absorb sweat and hide the smell of odor-causing bacteria.
 You don’t need a prescription to get an antiperspirant.
-Look for ones that best suits you.
+Look for ones that best suit you.

 If you think you need more help, consult your doctor.

 What you eat determines your body odor.
 Meals that tend to make you sweat lead to body odor.
 Other foods like onions and garlic, on the other hand, have an odor that can be released via your pores when you sweat.
 Caffeinated and alcoholic beverages might make you sweat more.